hps/heartland-woocommerce-plugin/readme.txt

 = 1.11.10 =
 * Fix PayPal button issue in Firefox on cart page
-* Fix PayPal checkout issue when Terms and Conditions are set up through WooCommerce
+* Fix PayPal checkout issue when Terms and Conditions are set up

 = 1.11.9 =
 * Reformat all amounts being sent to the payment gateway to have only two decimal places